 What RAM-Only Servers Mean

-Since 2022, all NordVPN servers run on diskless RAM-only infrastructure.
+Since 2022, all NordVPN servers run on diskless RAM-only infrastructure across their entire 8,000+ server network.
 Pulling the power erases everything.
 Even physical seizure of a server yields no recoverable data.

 Six audits combined with RAM-only servers represent the strongest no-logs evidence in the VPN industry.
 That said, a "complete proof" of no logging is technically impossible — keep that in mind.